Otoplasty (Ear Surgery)

-A common condition, prominent ear deformity and other ear disorders can be the cause of self-esteem issues and other concerns for individuals of all ages.
-Our experienced craniofacial plastic surgeon, Dr. Eric Payne, can help correct a wide range of ear problems in both children and adults.
+Otoplasty is a form of plastic and reconstructive surgery/ear surgery in which the ears can be resized, reshaped, and made less prominent through advanced surgical techniques.
+Most people think of this procedure as ear pinning surgery.
+The appearance of large or protruding ears typically pose no medical concerns, but prominent ears and other ear-related deformities can cause self-esteem issues and other psychological concerns for individuals of all ages.
+Our experienced craniofacial plastic surgeon, Eric Payne, MD, can correct a wide range of cosmetic ear problems in both children and adults.
 Using the latest techniques, he can modify the prominence and shape of the ear for a more aesthetically appealing outcome.

-What are the benefits of Otoplasty?
+What are the Benefits of Otoplasty?

 - Minimal downtime

 - Enhanced confidence and self-esteem with regard to appearance